 The second big decision maker is if you want to use Exchange and/or SharePoint.
 Office 365 Business does not have Exchange for hosting your mailbox or SharePoint.
 You can host your email at your current web host and still use Outlook, but this way you miss the ability to easily share mailboxes or calendars.
 So if you want desktop applications and hosted mail and/or SharePoint, then your only choice is to go for Business Premium.

-Using Exchange for you Business will make managing your mail a lot easier.
+Using Exchange for your Business will make managing your mail a lot easier.
 No more looking up those Pop3 or Smtp details to get your mail in Outlook or on your mobile phone, just fill in your email address and password and you are done.
-But besides the ease of configuration, also the ability to create shared mailboxes (like firstname.lastname@example.org or email@example.com) really helps you to bring your business to the next level.
+But besides the ease of configuration, also the ability to create shared mailboxes (like [email protected] or [email protected]) really helps you to bring your business to the next level.

 Those shared mailboxes (and calendars) won’t cost an additional license.
 All users with an Office 365 license can access the mailbox if they are granted access to it.
 With Exchange, you get a 50 GB mailbox per user, which is a lot more than your typical hosting provider.

-All the Office 365 Business plans come with a OneDrive for Busines account for each user.
+All the Office 365 Business Plans come with a OneDrive for Busines account for each user.
 And yes, you can share folders from your OneDrive with your coworkers, but that’s not really the way to go here.
 With Onedrive, you’re the owner of the file and in control who can access them etc. If you add a new file or folder, it’s private until you share it.
 While with SharePoint the whole group or team members are the owners, allowing them to create, edit and share files with (external) users and manage version history.

 But SharePoint is more than a file storage, you can create lists, web pages, calendars and add metadata to documents.
 Another great advantage of SharePoint is that you can access your documents from anywhere in the world.
 Just use the SharePoint app on your mobile phone or any internet browser to log in and access your documents.

-Terminal server / Citrix environment
+Terminal Server / Citrix environment

 Business plans do not support shared computer activation.
 Something you need when you use a terminal server or Citrix environment.
 If you have a terminal server environment you will have to go for the Enterprise plan.